MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-settingsdefinestate.md

 ---
-Description: 'Associates a virtual machine and its devices with instances of CIM\_SettingData that represent the current settings that apply to these objects.' ms.assetid: '991FE773-1F87-4D5E-89E6-CB1A33989B1A'
+Description: Associates a virtual machine and its devices with instances of CIM\_SettingData that represent the current settings that apply to these objects. ms.assetid: 991FE773-1F87-4D5E-89E6-CB1A33989B1A
-title: 'Msvm\_SettingsDefineState class'
+title: Msvm\_SettingsDefineState class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_SettingsDefineState class